lopezhansel/dev.lopezhansel.com/public/web/markdown/mobilemen.md

 #### Educational Articles
 - Weekly Articles meant to motivate user to be more active.
 - Notifications are sent on each new article.
+- User can deselect topics not interested in.